Self-guided Bike Tour of Romagna - Heartland of Italy's Homemade Pasta

 Highlights: Delightful hill and ridge rides through vineyards and orchards; alternative easy ride to Castel Bolognese

 Today offers options for the avid cyclist and options for the more relaxed rider.
 Riolo Terme is a spa town so you can always enjoy a plethora of thermal water spa treatments, play a round of golf, get a massage, (or anybody fancy a pasta making demonstration?) and just take it easy.
 We'll recommend a long ride into the hills for those wanting to put some hill rides on their legs and an easy ride to Castel Bolognese for those who want just a little exercise.
-Dinner is included

 Daily Mileage: 31 - 62 km (19 - 39 miles).

-Bicycle from Riolo Terme to Dozza
+Cycling Riolo Terme to Dozza

 Highlights: Wine village of Dozza; beautiful views across the Po Valley; wall murals in Dozza